-Commercial Low-level Waste
+Commercial Low-Level Waste

 Low-level waste disposed of in commercial sites makes up about a third of all accumulated low-level waste in the United States; the remaining two-thirds has been generated by DOE activities and sent to DOE-owned disposal sites.
-About 1.4 million cubic feet of commercial low-level waste was shipped to disposal sites in 1998 (the most recent year reported), according to NRC.
-Commercial nuclear reactors accounted for 210,000 cubic feet, or about 15%.
-The volume of commercial low-level radioactive waste peaked in 1980 and fell steadily in the 1990s, primarily because of escalating disposal fees.
-However, the statistics for many years excluded the large volumes of low-activity waste sent to the Envirocare site in Utah.
+Several million cubic feet of commercial low-level waste is shipped to disposal sites each year, according to NRC.
+Volumes can vary widely from year to year, based on the status of nuclear decommissioning projects and cleanup activities that can generate especially large quantities.